 - i.
 Review and approval of documents,

 - ii.
 Oversight,

 - iii.
 Quality review,

 - iv.
 Strategic guidance,

 - v.
 Participation in all-staff meetings,

 - vi.
 Professional development,

 - vii.
 Performance reviews and any costs associated with interactions with government including application,

 - viii.
-Claims,
+Claims and preparation of all reports to CAAIN

 - ix.
 Amendment, and

 - x.
 Audit and reporting communications.